-In our Materialise Software segment, we intend to accelerate the market penetration of our software offering (i) by expanding our product portfolio with innovative solutions that focus on volume production, including manufacturing execution systems, or MES, and automated workflows for additive manufacturing and (ii) by offering our customers cloud-based access to our integrated software platform.
+Within the horizontal and vertical frameworks, each of our segments develops its own shorter term strategy.
+In our Materialise Software segment, we intend to accelerate the market penetration of our software platform (i) by expanding our product portfolio with innovative solutions that focus on volume production, including manufacturing execution systems, or MES, automated workflows for additive manufacturing and solutions such as Process Tuner assisting production companies in creating optimized processes (and as such expediting the new product introduction stage within production companies) and (ii) by offering our customers cloud-based access to our integrated software platform.
+We believe that the integration of Link3D can be instrumental to support and accelerate that initiative.
 Our development of a cloud-based software platform may affect our revenue levels in the near term, but we believe it will ensure the continued strength of our business model going forward.
 Further, in order to be able to meet the demands that are associated with volume production, including mass customization, and to accelerate the development and roll out of our cloud-based software platform, where software as a service (SaaS), big data technologies, and machine learning will be key drivers, we intend to continue to invest significantly in both research and development.
-As part of this growth strategy, we recently acquired an option to purchase Link3D Inc., an additive workflow and MES company.

-In our Materialise Medical segment, we believe that the growing trend of personalized patient care will boost the demand for digital planning tools as well as for customized medical devices.
-In response to that trend, we intend to continue to increase the penetration of our existing software products in the hospitals' point-of-care market and to expand our portfolio of planning tools into new areas such as cardiovascular and pulmonology.
+In our Materialise Medical segment, we believe that the growing trend of personalized patient care will boost the demand for digital planning tools as well as for personalized medical devices.
+In response to that trend, we intend to continue to increase the penetration of our existing software products in the hospital market and to expand our portfolio of planning tools into new areas such as cardiovascular and pulmonology.
 We also intend to continue to develop and grow the sales of our personalized medical device portfolio, both directly and indirectly and in existing as well as in new markets, including in particular in the CMF market.

-In our Materialise Manufacturing segment, we believe that there is significant growth potential in the markets for additive manufacturing of end products.
+In our Materialise Manufacturing segment, we believe that there is significant growth potential in the markets for additive manufacturing of end-use products.
 We therefore intend to continue to invest in the expansion and creation of certified 3D manufacturing environments that meet the high standards of the specialized segments of the industrial market, including the aerospace market.
 More particularly, we believe that our growth initiatives in the wearables market that have been incubated within Materialise Manufacturing may drive growth in the coming years.
-In the eyewear market, we are investing in the introduction of advanced front-end digital technologies, such as virtual try on and fitting solutions (including in collaboration with Ditto), as well as in back-end production facilities for the production of 3D printed eyewear, including customized frames.
-In the footwear market, we will continue to invest in the development and commercial roll out of the pressure plate technology and related applications that we acquired from RS Scan and in the worldwide commercialization of our Phits customized 3D printed insoles, in collaboration with our former joint venture partner, Superfeet.
+In the eyewear market, we are investing in back-end production facilities for the production of 3D printed eyewear, including customized frames and also invest in in the introduction of advanced front-end digital technologies, such as virtual try-on and fitting solutions (including in collaboration with Hoya and Acuitis), In the footwear market, we will continue to invest in the development and commercial roll out of the pressure plate technology and related applications that we acquired from RS Scan and in the worldwide commercialization of our Phits customized 3D printed insoles, in collaboration with our former joint venture partner, Superfeet.